Nearly tight bounds for testing tree tensor network states: Abstract

 \section{Abstract}

 Tree tensor network states (TTNS) generalize the notion of having low Schmidt-rank to multipartite quantum states, through a parameter known as the bond dimension.
 This leads to succinct representations of quantum many-body systems with a tree-like entanglement structure.
 In this work, we study the task of testing whether an unknown pure state is a TTNS on $n$ qudits with bond dimension at most $r$, or is far in trace distance from any such state.
-We first establish that, independent of the physical dimensions, $O(nr^2)$ copies of the state suffice to acccomplish this task with one-sided error, as in the matrix product state (MPS) test of Soleimanifar and Wright.
+We first establish that, independent of the dimension of the state, $O(nr^2)$ copies suffice to accomplish this task with one-sided error.
 We then prove that $\Omega(n r^2/\log n)$ copies are necessary for any test with one-sided error whenever $r\geq 2 + \log n$.
-In particular, this closes a quadratic gap in the previous bounds for MPS testing in this setting, up to log factors.
-On the other hand, when $r=2$ we show that $\Theta(\sqrt{n})$ copies are both necessary and sufficient for the related task of testing whether a state is a product of $n$ bipartite states having Schmidt-rank at most $r$, for some choice of physical dimensions.
+In particular, this closes a roughly quadratic gap in the previous bounds for testing matrix product states in this setting.
+On the other hand, when $r=2$ we show that $\Theta(\sqrt{n})$ copies are both necessary and sufficient for the related task of testing whether a state is a product of $n$ bipartite states having Schmidt-rank at most $r$, for some choice of the qudit dimensions.
 We also study the performance of tests using measurements performed on a small number of copies at a time.
-In the setting of one-sided error, we prove that adaptive measurements offer no improvement over non-adaptive measurements for many properties, including TTNS.
-We then derive a closed-form solution for the acceptance probability of an $(r+1)$-copy rank test with rank parameter $r$.
-This leads to nearly tight bounds for testing rank, Schmidt-rank, and TTNS when the tester is restricted to making measurements on $r+1$ copies at a time.
-For example, when $r=2$ there is an MPS test with one-sided error which uses $O(n^2)$ copies and measurements performed on just three copies at a time.
+Here, we obtain new bounds for testing rank, Schmidt-rank, and TTNS when the tester is restricted to making measurements on $r+1$ copies of the state.